Raima25/Pawgress/README.md

 # Pawgress
-[Pawgress](https://pawgress.vercel.app/) is a comprehensive full-stack application developed as the final project for the Bits of Good Dev Bootcamp.
+[Pawgress](https://pawgress.vercel.app/) is a comprehensive full-stack application developed as a project for GT Bits of Good.
 This app is designed as a mini-version of a professional solution for Healing4Heroes, focusing on effective management of animal training sessions.
 Pawgress showcases a seamless integration of front-end and back-end technologies to create a robust platform for managing users, animals, and their training logs.

 ## Key Features
 ### User Experience